ManoharSingh1311/DSA_Practice/1.Arrays/README.md

 ## Acknowledgements

 Thanks to the algorithm and coding communities for providing these problems and solutions.
-Special thanks to [LeetCode](https://leetcode.com) and [HackerRank](https://hackerrank.com) for their excellent problem sets.
+Special thanks to [LeetCode](https://leetcode.com) and [HackerRank](https://hackerrank.com) for their excellent problem sets ❤️.